DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeDocumenting/index.rst

 ``dirac-docs-build-command.py`` script. ``[commands.section]`` will result in a list of commands with links to their documentation, which is based on the output of their ``--help``.
 By adding subsections like a ``[commands.section.g1]`` you can additionally group commands.
 The resulting ``index.rst`` has to be included explicitly in the documentation.

-If ``indexFile`` is specified it has to contain all the links itself, or warnings are generated for missing and superfluous entries.
+.. note:: starting with 8.0, to add a link to the command description use command name in a reference, e.g.: `dirac-admin-sysadmin-cli`.

+.. warning:: Starting with 8.0 optionion ``indexFile`` is not able anymore.
+If you created an RST file and
+             decided to add commands yourself, you simply do not need to describe it in the `docs.conf`.

 .. note ::
   The parsing of the ``--help`` output is extremely limited and naive.
 You must not end a line with a